Eckhoff42/ait_ads_labelling/README.md

   -eo END_OFFSET, --end_offset END_OFFSET
     number of seconds offset to add to the end time of the attacks.
     Default: 0
+  -rn, --remove_noise
+    If flag is set: remove alerts from the wazuh dataset that should not be there.
+    Default: False
 ```

 ## File structure